X-lab2017/oss101/Assignments/Assignment-typo.md

 ### Don't flag your question as "Urgent", even if it is for you

 That's your problem, not ours.
 Claiming urgency is very likely to be counter-productive: most hackers will simply delete such messages as rude and selfish attempts to elicit immediate and special attention.
-Furthermore, the word 'Urgent' (and other similar attmpts to grab attention in the subject line) often triggers spam filters - your intended recipients might never see it at all!
+Furthermore, the word 'Urgent' (and other similar attempts to grab attention in the subject line) often triggers spam filters - your intended recipients might never see it at all!

 There is one semi-exception.
 It can be worth mentioning if you're using the program in some high-profile place, one tht the hackers will get excited about; in such a case, if you're under time pressure, and you say so politely, people may get interested enough to answer faster.